Eungella, Queensland: History

-Eungella Provisional School opened on circa 1891 but closed circa 1899.
+Eungella Provisional School opened circa 1891, but closed circa 1899.

 On 31 January 1928, another Eungella Provisional School was opened and later became Eungella State School.

 The Eungella Post Office was opened in 1930, but had to change its name due to another post office with the same name in New South Wales.
 After twelve months of community consultation the name Dalrymple Heights Post Office, after the nearby Mount Dalrymple, was found acceptable by the Postmaster General's Department.

 Eungella was a cool retreat from the heat and humidity of the coast for picnic parties and tourists, and a venue for dances.
 Nineteen families from the region invested in a syndicate to build and operate the Eungella Chalet which was opened in 1933.

 The foundation stone of the Eungella Presbyterian Church was laid in July 1947 and it was officially opened on 23 November 1947.
 The church was designed to be a replica of Reverend Maitland's father's church in Victoria.
 The church was damaged in March 2010 in Cyclone Ului and again in February 2011 in Cyclone Yasi.
 The church was demolished in April 2011.